 In the evening, the restaurant also serves fantastic meals and makes some pretty mean cocktails too.
 Like I said, it’s worth stopping by just to eat here.
 The menu is bursting with flavours that reflect the Otago region, prepared in a Mediterranean/European style.
 Prepare yourself for mezze plates, stone-baked pizzas, decadent desserts and main meals too good to share (even though you really should share).

-There is also a bevy of great places to eat nearby, ranging from burger joints and bars to restaurants and cafes.
+There is also a bevvy of great places to eat nearby, ranging from burger joints and bars to restaurants and cafes.
 If you’re staying here, there’s no shortage of things to do nearby, places to eat or things to look at.

 Both Matt and I really enjoyed our stay at The Spire Hotel.
-It is a frontrunner for my favourite hotel stay of the year and is definitely in my most memorable hotel stays of all time.
+It is a frontrunner for our favourite hotel stay of the year and is definitely in my most memorable hotel stays of all time.

 The stay was made so enjoyable by the wonderful staff who work there, they’re attentive and kind and make you feel really welcome.
 They’re able to help you out with ideas for places to eat, things to do, how to get around and where to go.

 Of course, the most memorable thing about The Spire is its overall vibe of luxury and relaxation.
 Queenstown is known for its party scene and young crowd, somewhere The Spire manages to carve out a quiet space, a luxurious retreat for people who want to experience this beautiful destination as a place of relaxation and rejuvenation.
 I honestly found it hard to leave the room because it was so enjoyable and offered me everything I was after from Queenstown; comfort, great food, incredible views and a sense of escape.

-I would recommend The Spire Hotel as the ideal place to stay for a honeymoon or romantic getaway for couples, it’s the perfect destination to celebrate something special, like an anniversary, or just spoil yourself.
+I would recommend The Spire as the ideal place to stay for a honeymoon or romantic getaway for couples, it’s the perfect destination to celebrate something special, like an anniversary, or just spoil yourself.
 There’s just something about it that makes you feel really special.